Because at this point it’s a tradition: time for another annual recap.

 “Star Wars: The Force Awakens.”
 I think I was more excited about Star Wars than I was about Christmas.

 16. What song will always remind you of 2015?

 The entire Taylor Swift “1989” album.

 17. Compared to this time last year, are you:

 c) richer or poorer?
-I got a raise this year, so technically richer, I guess.
+Richer, since I got a raise in October.